open-dis/opendis7-source-generator/README.md

 # open-dis7-source-generator
 This is a project to generate a type-safe java implementation of the DIS Protocol v.
-7, IEE 1278.1-2012 from SISO and IEEE specifications.
+7, IEEE Standard 1278.1-2012 from SISO and IEEE specifications.
 This project is written in Java.

 **IMPORTANT!**  This project is not complete and is in a testing phase.
 Until this notice is removed, use the DIS libraries under the **open-dis-java** and **Enumerations** projects.